gilleshenrard/ITLg_POO/README.md

 The unit tests for each class can be found in the mirrored directory tests/ (tests/Models, tests/Views, tests/Controllers).

 ---
-### 4. Change list (since v3.2)
+### 4. Change list (since v3.3)

-- The game now allows players to self-starve.
-Only the opponent cannot be starved during a season
-- All java files (except for unit tests) have a header with a description
+- Keyboard slot selection now tests if there are any slots left for the player to play

 ---
 ### 5. Known issues